 - Streaming Platform: HBO Max

 Jurassic Park achieved a technical milestone with its revolutionary use of computer-made images.
-These special effects still are as effortless and great as they seemed to be more than two decades ago.
-Apart from its achievements, Jurassic Park is a fun movie to watch and is packed with adventure.
+These special effects are still as effortless and great as they seemed more than two decades ago.
+Apart from its achievements, Jurassic Park is a fun movie packed with adventure.

 13. Pacific Rim (2013)